 Back to the topic of bone health, osteoporosis is a disease that can cause severe fractures that can render you completely disabled.
 Seek advice from your physician about whether or not calcium and Vitamin D can help, but even without those supplements you will need to take the proper steps to best prevent the disease from developing.

 Although it is a disease most common in women, one in five men could develop it after the age of fifty.
 Both genders are at risk and should not take the disease lightly.
 The worst is not lack of mobility, but it can cause serious damage to your nerves and blood vessels while also infecting the tissues surrounding the bones.
 Preventing this disease should be a major priority, especially if you are nearing the age when most people develop it.

 The two main methods of prevention involve getting a sufficient amount of calcium and exercise.
 The best types of workout to do would be one that will put enough stress on the bones and tissues to strengthen them.
 This will usually involve intensive strength training exercises.
 When performing these exercises you are not only strengthening the bones, but also increasing your muscle mass, improving joint conditions, boosting stability, and building up the density of your bones.

 Most bone fractures occur in the spine, legs, arms, pelvis, hands, hips, and ankles.
 It would be wise to focus on exercises that target each of these areas to best prevent osteoporosis from developing there.
-Jason Kozma of High Performance Person Training recommends that you consult with a personal trainer in order to create the best possible prevention plan.
+Jason Kozma of High Performance Personal Training recommends that you consult with a nutrition expert in order to create the best possible prevention plan.
 “This way you will not only get an effective workout, but will also make sure that you exercise safely – a major concern if you already have osteoporosis or have suffered from fractures in the past.”
 Kozma states.